koengr/QCforBusiness/_advanced/error_correction.md

 | 1000                    | ( 0.999 )<sup>1000</sup> = 37%      |
 | 10,000                  | ( 0.999 )<sup>10,000</sup> = 0.004  |

-Figure 6: Results of an expert survey by Global Risk Institute (globalriskinstitute.org).

 A probability to succeed of 37% sounds bad, but for truly high-end computations we might actually be okay with that.
 If the program results